-Everyone should have a calculator to use for the course that is not on your phone.
-It should have a natural log ( $\log_e$ or $\ln$ ) and exponential key (e).
+Although there will be a lot of hand computation this quarter, you should have access to a calculator that has a natural log (\log_e or \ln) and exponential key (e).

 Web Page Material

 The website for the class, http://web.pdx.edu/~newsomj/mvclass, will have handouts and many overheads in pdf format (only after they are covered in class), the syllabus, supplemental readings (password provided in class), and links to useful statistics sites.
 Under "Stats Notes," there is also some additional lecture information on most of the topics covered in the course, although the material is discussed in less depth.